Transfrontier Conservation Areas

 - Mountainous landscapes

-- Experience the oldest Desert in the world
+- Experience the oldest and most biodiverse desert in the world